xaviercamelio/jollymec_ha/readme.md

 # About
-This project was create to integrate the control of the jollymec pellet in Home Assistant and be included into automation for example.
+This project was created to integrate the control of the jollymec pellet in Home Assistant and be included into automation for example.
 It is not a thermostat, just control.
 The thermostat is realized between the remote and the stove.

 # How to install
 You have to add this repository in HACS.